This user agreement will be effective for all users from 1 November 2023.

 In representations to your customers or in public communications, you must not mischaracterise any PayPal service as a payment method or exhibit a preference for other payment methods over any PayPal service.

 It is your responsibility to determine what, if any, taxes apply to the payments you make or receive, and it is solely your responsibility to assess, collect, report and remit the correct taxes to the appropriate authority.
 We are not responsible for determining whether any taxes apply to your transaction, or for calculating, collecting, reporting or remitting taxes arising from any transaction.
-As a bank service provider no sales tax applies to the PayPal services in the UK, Guernsey, Isle of Man or Jersey.
+To the extent that PayPal UK Ltd is a bank service provider under applicable law, no sales tax applies to the PayPal services in the UK, Guernsey, Isle of Man or Jersey.

 In-store payments and QR code transactions